gottacatchenall/ms_false_negatives/README.md

-the relative abundance of the species pool, and use simulation to produce a null estimate of the false-negative rate given total sampling effort (the total count of all individuals of all species seen), and to introduce a method for resampling of model predictions of interaction probability to account for observation error.
+the relative abundance of the species pool, and use simulation to produce a null estimate of the false-negative rate given total sampling effort (the total count of all individuals of all species seen), and to introduce a method for introducing uncertainty into model predictions of interaction probability to account for observation error.
 We then show that positive associations in co-occurrence data can increase the realized number of false-negatives, and demonstrate these positive associations are rampant in network datasets, and conclude by